 In 1955, she painted her controversial “Largo do Pelourinho, Salvador.”
 She painted Christ not as a traditionally accepted white man, but as a black man.
 Christ is tied to a post and is being whipped in a public square in Salvador, Brazil’s first capital and one of the oldest colonial cities in the Americas.
 People in 18th century attire walk by.
 The post, that Christ is tied to, bears the coat of arms of Imperial Brazil, the symbol of European colonization.
 Public buildings, city houses, and Catholic churches surround this scene.
 The presence of several churches shows their complicity in the violence inflicted on black people.
 Violence was so common in colonial times that the faceless passers-by are indifferent to it.

 Djanira travelled often and visited different regions of Brazil.
 She documented ethnic customs of Afrobrazilians and Indigenous tribes.
 Not only did she paint Christ, saints, and Catholic themes, she also painted pre-Christian figures and customs.
 She turned all of them into psychedelic and atypical portraits of Christ, saints, and ethnic gods.
-Her works had anthropological meaning as she showed the symbols, colors, and traditions of Indigenous, African, and Portuguese people and their impact on the diversity of modern Brazilian culture.
+Her works had anthropological and cultural meaning as she showed the symbols, colors, and traditions of Indigenous, African, and Portuguese people and their impact on the diversity of modern Brazilian culture.